.

 Diego Lopez in lab coat between two other researchers

 A first-generation college student, Diego Lopez (BS ’22) was always interested in undergraduate research, but he also faced a central fear that stopped him for some time.
 “I thought the last thing a professor would want is a freshman with no experience to get in the way or mess up the lab or take up time,” he said.
 “Research was always intimidating to me.
 I had no idea how to find those opportunities.”
 Fortunately, opportunity knocked on Lopez’s door, when he heard Dotti Pak, the education director for UCSB’s Materials Research Laboratory (MRL), explain the Research Internships in Sciences and Engineering (RISE) program during a career service event.
 Lopez joined RISE and said that his confidence grew by having to speak in front of the group nearly every day.
-That continued while working in the lab of chemical engineering professor Mike Gordon, where he says, “My mentor, [postdoctoral researcher] Oleksandr Polonsky, had this attitude ‘to just go for it.’
+That continued while working in the lab of chemical engineering professor and current department chair, Mike Gordon, where he says, “My mentor, [postdoctoral researcher] Oleksandr Polonsky, had this attitude ‘to just go for it.’
 Before, I wasn’t that kind of person.
 I was too afraid of doing something wrong.
 But Oleksandr’s attitude kind of rubbed off on me to try it out and see what happens.
 Now, I use that outside of research, too.”

 Henry Moise head shot